kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 where on the page the elements are, or whether we have seen an ingredient header yet.
 Unfortunately, since we are extracting the features in bulk for all recipe pages, we currently don't know their position on the page.
 We are going to have to either store more data with the X_raw or extract the features in the new process_pair function.

+### Measuring Memory Use

 I think maintaining all the Beautiful Soup elements may be expensive, so let's also add some memory information to our script.

 ```bash
 git checkout post-3-part-4
 ```

 We have conditionally added memory tracing (getting the data from the process's memory info as well as using tracemalloc).
 We do this conditionally as tracing the memory slows down the process considerably.

 ```python
     if memory: